mongojack/mongojack/src/site/markdown/mapreduce.md

 Map/reduce
 ==========

-The Mongo Jackson Mapper supports deserialisation of map/reduce results into POJOs.
+MongoJack supports deserialisation of map/reduce results into POJOs.
 If you don't understand map/reduce, this is not the guide for you.
 A good place to start would be in the [MongoDB documentation](http://www.mongodb.org/display/DOCS/MapReduce).

 Output objects
 --------------

 The output of a map reduce command always produces an object with two keys.
 One is ``_id``, this is the key that was emitted by the map function, and the other is ``value``, this is the reduced value for that key.
-The Mongo Jackson Mapper expects you to provide a class that contains these two properties, with the correct types to deserialise to.
+MongoJack expects you to provide a class that contains these two properties, with the correct types to deserialise to.
 For example:

     public class UserComments {
         @Id